 4.4.
-Volatile Mixture (resolution test solution) Validation
+Volatile Mixture (resolution test solution) Verification

 The volatile mixture is used to establish qualitatively the ability of the method to separate a variety of volatile compounds which may be reasonably expected to appear occasionally in a blood sample from a living human.
 Quantitative accuracy of the preparation is not required; however, the presence of a peak in the expected retention time window for each compound expected to be in the solution must be detected in the chromatogram of a newly prepared solution of the volatile mixture.
 If the volatile mixture does not meet this criterion, it will be discarded and re-prepared.
-The newly prepared solution or the existing validated volatile mixture solution to check for the presence of all compounds.
+The newly prepared solution may be verified for retention time against an externally prepared solution or the existing validated volatile mixture solution to check for the presence of all compounds.

 4.5.
-Test Result Validation
+Test Result Verification